Logo

 Edmund Kean appeared in the title part of Ben Nazir by Thomas Colley Grattan in 1827 as a comeback role at Drury Lane, but the play was not a success.

-Edmund Kean turned down Alfred the Great by James Sheridan Knowles, a role that went to William Macready.
+Edmund Kean turned down Alfred the Great by James Sheridan Knowles, a role that went to William Macready Edmund Kean took over the management of the Richmond Theatre, Surrey in 1831, continuing in that role until his death two years later.

 Edmund Kean's last appearance on the stage was at Covent Garden on 15 March 1833, when he played Othello to the Iago of his son, Charles Kean, who was an accomplished actor.

-Edmund Kean died a few weeks later in Surrey, and is commemorated in the Parish Church where there is a floor plaque marking his grave as well as a wall plaque that was originally on the outside, but was moved inside and heavily restored during restoration work in 1904.
+Edmund Kean died a few weeks later in Surrey, and is commemorated in the Parish Church, where there is a floor plaque marking his grave, as well as a wall plaque that was originally on the outside, but was moved inside and heavily renovated during restoration work in 1904.

 Edmund Kean is buried in the parish church of All Saints, in the village of Catherington, Hampshire.